-Applicants may request a modification because (i) completion of project requires extraordinary costs that the awardee could not reasonably have foreseen at the time of application, or (ii) the actual Targeted addresses in awarded Eligible Service Areas are greater than the estimated number of Targeted addresses, and the applicant neither was nor should have been aware of such Targeted addresses at the time of application.
-Modification of grant funding amounts are subject to availability of funds remaining to the Program.
+Applicants may request a modification because completion of project requires extraordinary costs that the awardee could not reasonably have foreseen at the time of application Modification of grant funding amounts are subject to availability of funds remaining to the Program.

 Awardees may request modifications to allow use grant funds awarded but not needed to complete the awarded project due to achievement of cost savings.
-Awardees may request such modifications to further expand broadband service to additional unserved addresses outside the originally awarded Eligible Service Areas and Additional Service Areas.
-Awardees shall accompany such requests with the information required to propose Additional Service Areas.
+Awardees may request such modifications to further expand broadband service to additional Targeted addresses outside the originally awarded Targeted addresses.